hollyschinsky/todos-app-pwa/lesson8.md

 1. Create a [Firebase](http://firebase.google.com) account if you don't have one already.

-2. Create a new project in Firebase via https://console.firebase.google.com (click the + Add project button).
+2. Create a new project in Firebase.
+Navigate to [https://console.firebase.google.com](https://console.firebase.google.com) and click the + Add project button.

 3. Install the `firebase-tools` package.
 This gives you access to the Firebase CLI to use for easily deploying your apps for hosting.